danburns3/danburns3/README.md

-Hi there, Dan Burns Here 👋
+<h1>Hi there, Dan Burns Here 👋 </h1>

+<p>New to GitHub.
+Familiar with HTML and CSS.
+Intersted in learning Javascript and animating SVGs.</p>
 <!--
 **danburns3/danburns3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-<h2>Here are some ideas to get you started:</h2>

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...